meepbobeep/build-your-own-pension/README.md

 ## Building Web Application

-NodeJS, GruntJS, and BrowserSync are required for building from source.
-Once they are installed, run the following commands:
+[NodeJS](http://nodejs.org/) is required to build.
+Once installed, run the following commands:

 First install dependencies, then run the following to install local references: